yahyaqr/oracle/docs/Think/How_to_code/How_to_Pull_Review/3_Before_Asking_PR.md

 ## 6. Static code analysis

 It’s a good practice to have static code analysis enabled.
-The [Dart docs](https://dart.dev/guides/language/analysis-options) describe its perks very concisely:

 > Static analysis allows you to find problems before executing a single line of code.
 It’s a powerful tool used to prevent bugs and ensure that code conforms to style guidelines.